kahunacohen/real-world-fp/README.md

 2. It manually manages loop state.
 3. It mutates local variables.

-Let's address these issues by rewriting this with a functional style:
+Let's address these issues by rewriting this with in a more functional style:

 ```js
 const JSONtoTable = (employees) => {